mickeyl/core-bluetooth-tool/README.md

 ## Motivation

 For my work on car diagnosis apps like [OBD2 Expert](https://apps.apple.com/app/obd2-experte/id1142156521), I have been writing a lot of code to communicate with various kinds of serial OBD2 adapters.
-The most common technologies here are USB (`ftdi232`), WiFi, and Bluetooth 3.x (`rfcomm`), and – more recently – Bluetooth Low Energy (BLE).
+The most common technologies here are USB (`ftdi232`), WiFi, Bluetooth 3.x (`rfcomm`), and – more recently – Bluetooth Low Energy (BLE).

 While (of course) I have code that interacts with such devices, it's always important to be able to _directly_ communicate with an adapter.
-This is no problem with USB, WiFi, and Bluetooth 3.x communication, as we have tools like `minicom`, `picocom`, and `ncat` to our disposal.
+This is no problem with USB, WiFi, and Bluetooth 3.x communication, as we already have tools like `minicom`, `picocom`, and `ncat` to our disposal.

 For Bluetooth Low Energy devices though, this has always been kind of a hassle.
-In contrast to Bluetooth 3.x, there is no serial port available.
+In contrast to Bluetooth 3.x, the serial port is provided through a service providing one or two BLE characteristics, one readable, and one writable.
 That's why I wrote the `bridge` subcommand, which opens a pseudo `tty` and allows you to use a terminal program to seamlessly interact with the device.

 And while I was there, I figured I'd extend this to facilitate more tools.